 "The sheer athleticism on display is impressive" - The Scotsman

-"With the athetic twists and syncopated rhythms in John Scott's choreography...it becomes a celebration of dance as an art form" - Mary Brennan, The Herald
+"With the athletic twists and syncopated rhythms in John Scott's choreography...it becomes a celebration of dance as an art form" - Mary Brennan, The Herald

 "Bessie award winner Valda Setterfield takes the crown in a portrayal that highlights the vulnerability awaiting us in the end...
 Setterfield's descent from graceful, steely royal into dementia is deeply moving.
 The Lear Project is a timely and tender exploration of aging, loss and regret that gets to the very heart of who we are" - Alison Martin, Irish Daily Mail